 One thing to note is that NGINX can be a little tricky to set up.
 However, there are plenty of tutorials online that can help you get started.

-So if you’re looking for a more reliable and powerful web server, Nginx is a great choice.
+So if you’re looking for a more reliable and powerful web server, NGINX is a great choice.

 Here’s a step-by-step tutorial on which NGINX files to download and install: